-Why are psychology and Kabbalah stronger together?
+Why are Transpersonal and Kabbalah stronger together?

 Kabbalah: a broader, holistic perspective